KarthikJay/raytracer/README.md

 # Raytracer
-This is a C++ raytracer I developed for CPE 473 at Cal Poly.
+This is a C++ raytracer developed for CPE 473 at Cal Poly.

 ## Features
 * POV-Ray file parsing